-How to Lock an Excel File Using Password to Be Secure 2021- Locking an Excel file with a password is an effort to protect your Excel worksheet so that it can prevent others from destroying your data.
+How to Lock an Excel File Using Password to Be Secure 2022- Locking an Excel file with a password in an effort to protect your Excel worksheet so that it can prevent others from destroying your data.
 But it’s a good idea to never store very sensitive information in an Excel file.
 Why?
 The reason is simple, password-protecting Excel files can actually be easily hacked.

 This is possible because Excel itself uses a very weak form of encryption which can be easily breached using dictionary attacks and brute force attacks.